nesg-ugr/msnm-sensor/README.md

 <img src="blocks.png" alt="MSNM Sensor functional blocks" width="60%">

 **MSNMSensor** is conceived to be extremely scalable and aseptic because just two parameters are sent among levels or devices in the monitored network or system.
-Additionally, the MSNMSensor is able to manage multiple and heterogeneous type data sources at each monitored devices thanks to the [FCParser (Feature as a Counter Parser)](https://github.com/josecamachop/FCParser)
+Additionally, the MSNMSensor is able to manage multiple and heterogeneous type data sources at each monitored devices thanks to the [FCParser (Feature as a Counter Parser)](https://github.com/josecamachop/FCParser) feature engineering approach.

 <img src="hierarchy.png" alt="MSNM Sensor example deployment" width="60%">